nasdf/capy/README.md

 # Capy

-Capy makes it super easy to build local-first, peer-to-peer, and distributed applications.
-Define your schemas in GraphQL and use your favorite GraphQL client to create and query data.
-Export your data to Filecoin for permanent storage or connect to IPFS for multiplayer applications.
+Capy is an embeddable graph database for building applications with verifiable linked data.

+## Features

+- Define strongly typed schemas using GraphQL
+- Mutate and query linked data using GraphQL
+- Export data to IPFS or Filecoin for permanent storage